Mexico union was losing scrapped GM worker vote - report

-General Motors Co (GM.N) workers in Mexico were on track to defeat one of the country's biggest unions in a contract vote last month that has prompted U.S. action under the countries' trade deal, a Mexican government report shows.
+MEXICO CITY (Reuters) - General Motors Co workers in Mexico were on track to defeat one of the country’s biggest unions in a contract vote last month that has prompted U.S. action under the countries’ trade deal, a Mexican government report shows.

 The Biden administration on Wednesday called for a probe into allegations that worker rights were denied at GM’s Silao pickup truck plant during the vote to ratify workers’ collective contract with the Confederation of Mexican Workers (CTM).